 - To equip participants with fundamental concepts of political economy and sound public policy to enable them understand the root cause of current challenges and effectively advocate for policy solutions through their current work and future professions.

 - To plug participants into a global network of opportunities to propel their intellectual growth, make personal connections and access resources to help them advance their vision of a free society.

-Eligibility: The course is open to all students, undergraduates, recent graduates as well as post graduates.
+Eligibility: The course is open to all students, recent graduates as well as post graduates.
 Participants will be selected based on their application merit.

 Please Note: Selected participants are required to attend all the sessions held during the course upon which they will receive a certificate of participation.